JuiceMitApfelnDrin/CodinCod/README.md

 ## Introduction

 Learning to code often feels like assembling IKEA furniture without the manual — frustrating and confusing.
-We’re here to change that.
+We're here to change that.

 CodinCod is your stress-free coding playground where: